Brown Environmental Leadership Lab (BELL): Eastern Sierras

 Itinerary

-You receive a detailed schedule upon arrival.
-You must attend all days of the program in order to qualify for the Course Performance Report.
-In addition to three meals per day, some free time, and transportation to and from site visits, this schedule provides an idea of what the program will entail.
-Please note: this schedule is subject to change.
+You will receive a detailed schedule upon arrival.
+You must attend all days of the program in order to qualify for the Course Performance Report and digital CeCertificate of Completion.
+In addition to three meals per day, some free time and transportation to and from site visits, the schedule below provides an idea of what the program will entail.
+Please note: This schedule is subject to change.

 Day 1: Arrival Day

-Welcome activities at a Museum of Natural History, group transportation to University of Nevada, Reno (UNR), group dinner, catch up on sleep
+Group transportation to University of Nevada, Reno (UNR); group dinner; BELL orientation; catch up on sleep

 Day 2: